-- 4. The linear element is not required to be a continuous element.
-However, if any portions of the linear elements overlap, then for the length of the overlapping elements only one element can be counted towards satisfying the required length; - 5.
-Areas of existing vegetation used to meet the Gateway Corridor Buffer plant requirements are excluded for the purposes of calculating the frontage length for determining the required minimum length of the linear element; - 6.
-The linear element does not have to be located parallel to the road; and - 7.
-The linear element can be used towards fulfilling the Peripheral Parking Lot Landscaping requirements under Section 7.04.06.B. - 3.
-Route 7 Gateway Corridor Buffer.
+- 3. Route 7 Gateway Corridor Buffer.
 Plant Location.
-The plants required in Table 7.04.02-3 must be installed on the parcel as follows: - a.
-The total plants required for each 100-foot segment of frontage must contain the plants required per 100 linear feet, except that plants may be relocated within the buffer where existing environmental constraints or public utility easements prevent planting within a particular segment. - b.
-The plants may be located within the full 100-foot width of the required buffer immediately adjacent to the right of way of Route 7; and - 4.
-Uses in the Gateway Corridor Buffer.
+The plants required in Table 7.04.02-3 must be installed on the parcel as follows (see Figure 7.04.02-4): - a.
+The total plants required for each 100-foot segment of frontage must contain the plants required per 100 linear feet, except that plants may be relocated within the buffer where existing environmental constraints or public utility easements prevent planting within a particular segment; and - b.
+The plants may be located within the full 100-foot width of the required buffer immediately adjacent to the right of way of Route 7.

+Figure 7.04.02-4 Route 7 Gateway Corridor Buffer and Setbacks Example

+- 4. Uses in the Gateway Corridor Buffer.
 In addition to the uses specified in Section 7.04.07, the following uses are permitted in the Gateway Corridor Buffer: - a.
 Storm water management and best management practice (BMP) facilities.
 Such facilities may not be located within the first 50 feet adjacent to the right-of-way, unless the facility is designed as follows: - 1.
 As a water feature in accordance with Section 7.04.02.D.4.b. below; or - 2.
 A bio-retention facility that includes plantings required in the corridor buffer; and - b.
 A water feature, defined as a permanent aqueous element to include a fountain, stream, waterfall, and/or cascade; a wet pond that includes a fountain, waterfall, and/or cascade; or a bioretention facility and/or wetland.
 In the case where a water feature is incorporated in the design of the Gateway Corridor Buffer and located within the first 50 feet immediately adjacent to the right-of-way, the following variations are permitted: - 1.
 The number of shrubs required by Table 7.04.02-3 may be reduced by 50% for the total amount of linear feet of frontage that is occupied by the water feature; and - 2.
 Notwithstanding Sections 7.04.02.D.2.a. and 7.04.02.D.3.a., regarding required plant locations, for the frontage occupied by the water feature, the required large deciduous trees are to be located between the right-of-way and the water feature and the required small deciduous trees, evergreen trees, and shrubs may be located around and behind the water feature; and - 5.
 Reduction.
 The required width of the Gateway Corridor Buffer may be reduced to 50 feet pursuant to Section 7.04.08; and - 6.
 Other Landscaping and Screening.
-Where the Zoning Ordinance requires the screening of parking, service and loading areas, and utility equipment from roads, such screening as may be necessary must be in addition to the Gateway Corridor Buffer plantings and must be provided within the Gateway Corridor Buffer, but outside of the first 50 feet of the required 100-foot width as measured from the right-of-way. - E. Specific Requirements for Street Trees.
+Where the Zoning Ordinance requires the screening of parking, service and loading areas, and utility equipment from roads, such screening as may be necessary must be in addition to the Gateway Corridor Buffer plantings and must be provided within the Gateway Corridor Buffer, but outside of the first 50 feet of the required 100-foot width as measured from the right-of-way.

+- E. Specific Requirements for Street Trees.
 When street trees are required, they must be provided as follows: - 1.
 Planted at a rate of 20 plant units per 100 linear feet along each side of all public roads or private roads.
 The planting rate applies individually to each side of the road: - a.
-Only small deciduous trees and large deciduous trees are permitted to meet the plant unit requirement for street trees; and
+Only small deciduous trees and large deciduous trees are permitted to meet the plant unit requirement for street trees; and - b.

-- b.
 Trees are not permitted to be planted closer than 3 feet to any curb, sidewalk, or paved area unless planted within approved manufactured stormwater management improvements; and - 2.
-Street trees must be regularly spaced.
+Street trees must be regularly spaced. - 3.
+Exception.
+No street tree is required along alleys.